- This line was added.

 Notes: Some issues may require testing in more than one OS /Browser combination.

-Master (formerly k vs Branch
+Special Case: Master (formerly trunk vs Branch)

 As a QA tester, once you understand what the fields mean, it is okay to set the status yourself to Verified, on both the overall JIRA and for the branch.